-- 3. Social Ties: The degree to which the student feels she or he belongs socially.
-Does the student have a - 4.
+- 1. Goals/Purpose: Given the student's academic goal in attending HPU, does the student now feel she or he can achieve that goal at HPU? - 2.
+Progress: Does the student feel she or he is making concrete progress toward the student's stated goal in attending HPU? - 3.
+Social Ties: The degree to which the student feels she or he belongs socially.
+Does the student have a number of friends with which she or he interacts with on a regular basis? - 4.
 Academic Hurdles: Is the student having problems with the classes she or he is taking? - 5.
-Financial Hurdles: Is the student having problems with paying for school and or the demands of outside - 6.
-Institutional Hurdles: Is the student having problems navigating the institutional policies and regula- - 7.
-Personal Hurdles: Is the student having problems in her or his personal life that are impacting on the - 8.
-Level of Resilience: To what degree does the student feel she or he can successfully overcome the prob- - 9.
+Financial Hurdles: Is the student having problems with paying for school and or the demands of outside work the student is using to help cover the cost of school? - 6.
+Institutional Hurdles: Is the student having problems navigating the institutional policies and regulations? - 7.
+Personal Hurdles: Is the student having problems in her or his personal life that are impacting on the student's academic success? - 8.
+Level of Resilience: To what degree does the student feel she or he can successfully overcome the problems/hurdles she or he is currently facing? - 9.
 Retention One: Is the student committed to staying at HPU for the current year? - 10.
 Retention Two: Is the student committed to staying at HPU next year?